Akamai Foundation Awards Country's Top High School Math Students with $45,000 in College Scholarships

 Foundation provides annual support for the Mathematical Association of America (MAA) and its premier competition – the U.S.A.
 Mathematical Olympiad (USAMO)

-The Akamai Foundation today announced that it has awarded five high school math students with scholarships for their placement in the recent U.S.A.
+The Akamai Foundation today announced that it has awarded three high school math students with scholarships for their placement in the recent U.S.A.
 Mathematical Olympiad.
-An awards ceremony for the forty-first USAMO winners will be held on June 4th in Washington D.C. at the Carnegie Institution for Science.
+An awards ceremony for the forty-second USAMO winners will be held on June 3rd in Washington D.C. at the United States Department of State.
 Following the awards ceremony, the winners will travel to Lincoln, Nebraska, to participate in the Mathematical Olympiad Summer Program (MOSP) for in-depth training in mathematical problem solving.

 The Akamai Foundation, established in 2000 by Akamai Technologies, Inc. (NASDAQ: AKAM) and funded solely through donations from Akamai employees and individuals outside the company, promotes mathematics education in grades K-12 and the pursuit of excellence in mathematics to encourage America's next generation of technology innovators.